karlstav/cava/README.md

     bar_width = (specify value)

     bar_spacing = (specify value)

+NOTE: It's located in the ```window``` category.

-Assign the window to a specific part of the screen by changing:
+Move the window on startup to a specific part of the screen:

     alignment = 'value'